FedericoBonel/spring-pet-clinic/README.md

 # spring-pet-clinic

-Basic Spring Framework Pet Clinic Application to get a hold of Spring concepts
+Re interpretation of the Spring Framework Pet Clinic Application to get a hold of Spring concepts.
+It's based on the original spring example aplication adn provides the same functionalities but it's changed in it's code and implementation.
+Could be seen as a refactor but I like to call it a re interpretation because it's a whole new development of the application.